-7.23.4 Landscape impacts have two components:
+7.3.4 Landscape impacts have two components:

-- the impact on landscape as a resource, its landscape character and distinctiveness; and - the visual effects on peoples' views and visual amenity.

-7.23.5 Planning applications which are likely to have significant landscape impacts should include an assessment of the landscape and visual impact of the proposals and this assessment should include an assessment of both the above components (known as a landscape and visual assessment or LVIA).
-The Greater Nottingham Landscape Character Assessment sets out the important and characteristic features of the various character areas and the recommendations for relevant policy zones should be reflected in the LVIA.
+- the impact on landscape as a resource, its landscape character and distinctiveness; and - the visual effects on peoples' views and visual amenity. - 7.3.5 Planning applications which are likely to have significant landscape impacts should include an assessment of the landscape and visual impact of the proposals and this assessment should include an assessment of both the above components (known as a landscape and visual assessment or LVIA).
+The Greater Nottingham Landscape Character Assessment sets out the important and characteristic features of the various character areas and the recommendations for relevant policy zones should be reflected in the LVIA. - 7.3.6 Significant visual impacts will also need to be addressed and this should include identification of the zone of visibility of the proposed development and an assessment of how people are affected by visual changes to the landscape.
+As well as residents, other people affected may include recreational users and visitors who might experience changes in views and in general visual amenity. - 7.3.7 It will also be necessary for such assessments to look at the cumulative impact of proposals and other recent developments in terms of landscape and visual impacts.
+The landscape professional carrying out the assessment may also make recommendations for landscape enhancements and for mitigating significant adverse impacts which may make the development proposal more acceptable.
+The assessment should be based on advice contained within the Guidelines for Landscape and Visual Impact Assessment 201328 or subsequent advice.

-27 An extract from the Greater Nottingham Landscape Character Assessment 2009 as it relates to Gedling Borough confirming the areas and character based information will be published to aid development management decisions on planning applications.
+27 An extract from the Greater Nottingham Landscape Character Assessment 2009 as it relates to Gedling Borough confirming the areas and character based information has been published and is available on the website to aid development management decisions on planning applications.